 A good contractor knows the best paint brands and about the lines within each brand, and they can guide you in choosing the right paint for your project.
 Does the quality of the paint really matter, though?
 Is choosing a top-quality paint actually going to help you in the long run?
 In short, yes.
 High-quality paints help maintain your project’s longevity, improve your project’s final look, and save you money in the long run.

 All paint brands and lines have binders in them.
-Binders are the chemicals that hold your paint pigments together and help them to stick to the surface onto which the paint is applied.
+Binders are the chemicals that hold your paint pigments together and help them to stick to the surface on which the paint is applied.
 High-quality paints are going to have more and better binders than their cheaper and lower-quality counterparts.
 This means that better quality paint will stick to the surface of your wall better, allowing it to last longer.

 Additionally, high-quality paints are often specially formulated to be more durable.
 This means you will be able to wash your walls, live your life, and use your rooms without fear of the paint peeling, chipping, or washing off.
 Some paint brands, such as Sherwin-Williams, back up the longevity of their paint with a lifetime warranty that protects against peeling and blistering.